danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 ## Using Amazon Elastic Transcoder

 This is a fully managed and highly scalable AWS service that can be used to transcode audio and video files.

+We can use this service to schedule a transcoding _job_ in a _pipeline_.
+The pipeline knows from which bucket to read a file that needs to be converted.
+And it also knows to which bucket the converted file should be written.
+Whereas the job contains instructions on which file to transcode, and to what format it should be converted.

 We'll go through the following steps to get it up and running: